 "Many of the engineers working in Canada were hired over the past year and about two dozen came from BlackBerry's QNX, a leading automotive software provider," writes the outlet, citing "people familiar with the matter".
 Among Apple's hires from QNX is Dan Dodge, the firm's CEO.

 QNX staff were targeted by Apple because of the company's experience "developing fundamental components of operating systems and power management", an ex-QNX employee told Bloomberg.

 'Engine noises' heard late at night at Apple Car campus

-If Apple isn't developing a car, this rumour will be pretty hard to explain: AppleInsider has reported that someone who lives near Apple's mysterious campus in Sunnyvale, Calfornia (believed to be where Apple is developing its car) complained about "motor noises" coming from the facility at night.
+If Apple isn't developing a car, this rumour will be pretty hard to explain: AppleInsider reported in February 2016 that someone who lives near Apple's mysterious campus in Sunnyvale, Calfornia (believed to be where Apple is developing its car) complained about "motor noises" coming from the facility at night.

 "[Do] there have to [be] motor noises at 11:00 p.m. at night like last night?
 Even with the windows closed I could still hear it," the resident reportedly remarked.

 However, the resident may be mistaken - construction sounds sound similar to the revving of an engine, especially at a distance.
 Last year, Sunnyvale issued permits to Apple allowing the company to build a "windowless repair garage" at one of the buildings Apple operates at, so it's possible that is what was heard - although why the construction would take place at night is a mystery.